Angular-Wave/angular.ts/src/core/sce/sce.md

 - This applies both to the {@link ng.directive:ngInclude `ng-include`} directive as well as
 - `templateUrl`'s specified by {@link guide/directive directives}.
 -
-- By default, AngularJS only loads templates from the same domain and protocol as the application
+- By default, AngularTS only loads templates from the same domain and protocol as the application
 - document.
 This is done by calling {@link ng.$sce#getTrustedResourceUrl
 - $sce.getTrustedResourceUrl} on the template URL.
 To load templates from other domains and/or
 - protocols, you may either add them to the {@link ng.$sceDelegateProvider#trustedResourceUrlList